zuberek/probAge/README.md

 ### Local Analysis

-To analyze your cohort data locally:
+Use `any_cohort_run.py` or `any_cohort_run_retrain.py` to analyze your cohort data locally, either by reusing a pretrained model in blood (fast) or refitting a model from scratch (slower but suited when analysing tissues other than blood).

-1. Modify the data path in `any_cohort_run.py` to point to your methylation data
+1. Modify the data path in `any_cohort_run.py` or `any_cohort_run_retrain.py` to point to your methylation data.
-2. Set parameters to choose wether to retrain model or not.
+2. Set global model parameters parameters.
 3. Run the analysis:
 ```bash
 python any_cohort_run.py